Pallbearer (band): History

 In the summer of 2016, the band returned to Little Rock to record their third full-length, Heartless, at Fellowship Hall Sound studios.
 The mix was done by Joe Barresi.
 The official video for the opening track, "I Saw the End," was released in March 2017, along with the album.
 Heartless debuted at #187 on the Billboard Top 200 Album chart in the U.S. and #42 on the Billboard Top Current Albums chart.
 It ranks on Stereogum's 50 Best Albums of 2017 So Far.
 Heartless marked the band moving away from their traditional metal and doom roots, with the album demonstrating grunge, classic rock, and prog influences such as The Smashing Pumpkins, Camel, Pink Floyd, Kansas, and Brian Eno.
 PopMatters, in reviewing the album, wrote "Pallbearer reaches universality previously hit by artists like the Beatles on Abbey Road or Pink Floyd at their most explorative."

 In October 2017, the band was featured in The New York Times Magazine in an essay by cultural critic David Rees.
 Acknowledging the band's expanding appeal and sonic horizons, Rees described Pallbearer as "one of the most resonant emotional campaigns in American rock music."
 They were awarded the 2017 Metal Hammer Golden God award for Best Underground Band.
 Thrillist also named Pallbearer the best band from Arkansas in their Best Bands From Every State rankings.
 Their fourth album, Forgotten Days, was released in October 2020 and was described by Consequence of Sound as "Perhaps the best doom metal album of 2020".

 On 20 March 2024, the band released a new song titled "Where the Light Fades" and announced their fifth album, Mind Burns Alive, which was released on 17 May with high acclaim from music critics.

+The band is scheduled to perform at Milwaukee Metal Fest in June 2026.